TwiggleLabs/.github/profile/README.md

-# 🌟 TwiggleLabs
+# TwiggleLabs

-Welcome to **TwiggleLabs**, a forward-thinking EdTech organization dedicated to transforming the way students learn using the power of Artificial Intelligence.
+Welcome to **TwiggleLabs**, a forward-thinking EdTech organization dedicated to transforming the way students learn.

 ## 🚀 About Us